-The University of Wisconsin-Eau Claire's teaching of English to speakers of other languages (TESOL) minor is designed for teachers looking to teach English to speakers of other languages in an American school.
+The University of Wisconsin-Eau Claire's teaching of English to speakers of other languages (TESOL) minor is designed for teachers K-12 looking to teach English to speakers of other languages in an American school.

 Coursework throughout the minor will help you to develop an understanding of the cultural and social needs of students who speak other languages amid an English-speaking majority.
 You'll learn to recognize the language difficulties of non-native speakers and effectively teach sounds, basic structures and vocabulary of English.
 Field experience will provide you with an opportunity to modify course materials, instructional strategies and assessments so that English language learning students can engage in course content, while simultaneously developing their new language.

 The teaching of English to speakers of other languages minor is only for students in the department of education for equity and justice.
 The minor must be combined with a K-12 teaching major.
 Students should also have at least one year of language classes (other than English) prior to pursuing the minor.

 Completion of the program leads to licensure in TESOL in K-12 classrooms when combined with a major in a language other than English, a major in music education or a major in physical education.